 The thing that turns a sentence into a saying is repetition and exposure.
 This means more than one person has to encounter it, which is why most great quotes come from speeches or books.
 The above wisdom might have come from Gandhi, but if it did only one person heard it: his grandson, Arun Gandhi.
 Author Keith Akers put a lot of effort into tracking down the origin of this phrase, and the only thing he could discover with certainty was that it wasn’t in anything directly attributed to Gandhi.
-Arun claims in print that it (or at least something similar) was something he often heard his grandfather speak.
+Arun claims in print that it (or at least something similar) was something he often heard his grandfather say.

 This one is pretty close.
 One of the first publications of this quote is from a 1989 book, Respectfully Quoted: A Dictionary of Quotations, and it’s attributed to Jackie Kennedy, not her late husband.
 It was written on a card in a traveling exhibit celebrating the opening of the JFK Library in 1979.
-The latest 2010 reprint of the quote book still contains the passage and attribution, meaning no one was able to contest that it was Jackie who said it in the intervening years.
+The 2010 reprint of the quote book still contains the passage and attribution, likely meaning no one was able to contest that it was Jackie who said it in the intervening years.

 Keller was a prodigious writer, penning 12 books and countless smaller pieces in her life.
 She wrote a lot of inspiring stuff—but she didn’t write this.
 Her friend, author Edward Everett Hale, did.
 She began writing him letters, as she enjoyed his books, from an early age.
 They were friends until his death in 1909.

-Freud was one of the first to understand that sometimes the human brain needs metaphors.
-Objects to represent feelings, especially in dreams.
-The cigar is blatantly phallic, and people stick it in their mouths, both of which fall under the term “Freudian Imagery.”
-So it was refreshing to think that the father of Psychoanalysis could admit not everything had to mean something deeper.
+Freud understood that sometimes the human brain needs metaphors—objects to represent feelings, especially in dreams.
+The cigar is blatantly phallic, and people stick it in their mouths, making it the perfect Freudian imagery.
+So it was refreshing to think that the father of psychoanalysis could admit not everything had to mean something deeper.
 Sometimes a cigar isn’t a penis representing how your mother’s love castrated you.
 Sometimes it’s just for smoking.

 This is an example of a writer’s words being tidied into bumper-sticker-length profundity.
 There is a passage containing the words “quick succession of busy nothings,” in the book Mansfield Park, but it’s not intended to be a revelation of the desperate futility of existence.
 It’s describing a specific period of time as the characters wait for a carriage.
 Jane Austen’s books relied on a succession of busy nothings; they are part of the charm of her world.
 It’s doubtful she’d ever truly profane them.